 Why would they give up centuries of tradition to believe someone they regarded as a deluded, opinionated, self-righteous, pro-Roman renegade?
 They knew there was no such thing as a “new covenant,” other than in Paul’s fertile imagination.

 Imagine a scientologist grabbing the microphone during mass at the Vatican and proclaiming that Ron Hubbard was the messiah.
 Paul was behaving like this hypothetical scientologist.

 Jesus, who had died over a decade before Paul appeared on the scene, would have totally rejected the idea that his own death somehow gave believing Gentiles a ticket to heaven.
 He would have cursed Gentiles (who did, after all, nail him to a cross) with his dying breaths, never imagining that his God – whom he never thought of as his temporal sire – would grant them a place in heaven!

 “Do not imagine that I have come to abolish the Law or the Prophets.
 I have come not to abolish them but complete them.
 I tell you solemnly, till heaven and earth disappear, not one dot, not one little stroke, shall disappear from the Law until its purpose is achieved” (Matt.
 5:17–18 JB.)
 Paul and Jesus contradicted each other!
 So much for Biblical infallibility!

 Many Christians today still insist that Jesus came to do away with the Jewish Law.
-They aren’t listening to Jesus, but Paul (or his strong proponents such as Luther or Calvin.)
+They are not listening to Jesus, but Paul (or his strong proponents such as Luther or Calvin.)

 All Jews believed God dwelt in the temple.
 Paul made a cavalier dismissal of the importance of the Jewish land (Israel) by suggesting that the Temple was not the only place god resided.
-He said all believers become a temple for God:
+He wrote that all believers become a temple for God:

 “And that is what we are—the temple of the living God” (2 Cor.
 6:15, NJB) and